Closed for Memorial Day

 • Microsoft Word has a decent number of resume and cover letter templates.
 To access these templates, open Word (on the desktop of our computers), then click on “File” and “New.”
 Click on Resumes and Cover Letters to see a variety of templates that you can use to create a resume and/or cover letter.

 • AtoZ Databases (offered only in the library) also offers several resume templates.
-To access AtoZ, visit our Online Resources page on the library website, and click on "View Resource (in library only" under AtoZ Databases.
+To access AtoZ, visit our Online Resources page on the library website, and click on "View Resource" under AtoZ Databases.
 From there, click on “Career Resources'' next to “Find a Job,” then “How to Apply” to access resume and cover letter templates.

 • JobNow is another excellent online resource that offers both resume templates and live interview coaching.
 To access JobNow: visit our Online Resources page on the library website.
 Navigate to JobNow and click on "View Resource" under it.
 From there, you will have access to resources such as a live resume expert, resume templates, a live resume lab, live interview coaching, interview tips, and live job coaching.